 A brochure is no place to be shy—to grab someone’s attention quickly, you need to create a bold, in-your-face design.
-Brochures may be smaller than posters, but headings and images should be blown up much larger than you would normally think.
+Brochures may be smaller than posters, but headings and images should be blown up much larger than you'd normally think.

-Focus on making the cover of your brochure (the side that is visible when the brochure is closed) as bold as possible, and focus on formatting the graphics and typography for maximum impact.
+Focus on making the cover of your brochure (the side that's visible when the brochure is closed) as bold as possible, and focus on formatting the graphics and typography for maximum impact.

 Take inspiration from this typographic brochure design—the event details inside the brochure may be at normal reading size, but the title of the event has been blown up to fill the whole cover.

 Bright, bold color is also a great way to attract attention.

 Rainbow-inspired colors, like the ones used on this BBQ flyer, are instantly optimistic, sunny, and cheerful, making the reader feel positive about the brochure.